Phenomenological analysis of charmless $B\to PV$ decays in the modified perturbative QCD approach: The PQCD calculations and Nonperturbative Corrections

 The hard contributions $h_+^{BP}$ and $h_{A0}^{BV}$ are associated with the factorizable emission diagrams and can be perturbatively calculated with the energy scale larger than $\mu_c$.
-The total transition form factors, $F_+^{BP}$ and $A_0^{BV}$, are adopted as input parameters derived from LCSR.
+The total transition form factors $F_+^{BP}$ and $A_0^{BV}$, derived from LCSR, are adopted as input parameters.
 Subsequently, with these LCSR inputs, we can evaluate the soft form factors $\xi_{+}^{BP}$ and $\xi_{A0}^{BV}$.

 Similarly, we define the production form factor corresponding to the factorizable annihilation diagrams as